NordicWayInterchange/interchange/README.md

  * Kibana

 To build all four containers,
-navigate to the directory containing the Dockerfiles. and the ```docker-compose.yml``` file:
+navigate to the directory containing the Dockerfiles and the ```docker-compose.yml``` file:

 ````
+docker-compose $tree
 .
 ├── docker-compose.yml
 ├── filebeat